ForNetCode/spa-server/doc/design/Uploading_File_Process.md

 remove the file `.SPA-Processing`.
 The version which has `.SPA-Processing` should not be allowed to be online.

-The above article do not consider how to deal with `S3` storage, I may later bring `S3` http client to admin-server and do some work to improve the performance of `S3` files which are not cached in server.
+The above article do not consider how to deal with `S3` storage, I may later bring `S3` http client to admin-server or `spa-client`, and do some work to improve the performance of `S3` files which are not cached in server.